chiemezie1/Aptos-Collectible-hub/Aptos-Backend/README.md

 4. Submit a pull request with a detailed explanation of your changes.

 For major changes, open an issue first to discuss the proposed modification.

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for full details.